h4ck3r-04/Pongo/README.md

 **MongoDB Driver for Perl**

-Pongo is a MongoDB driver for Perl, providing a simple interface for interacting with MongoDB databases.
-This package allows you to use MongoDB with Perl applications, supporting essential operations such as queries, insertions, and updates.
+Pongo is a high-performance MongoDB driver for Perl, built using C and XS to provide fast, low-latency interactions with MongoDB databases.
+It offers full support for MongoDB's core features, including CRUD operations, querying, and indexing, while maintaining the ease of use and flexibility that Perl developers expect.
+With native code optimization, Pongo ensures efficient database communication, making it an ideal choice for building scalable and high-performance applications in Perl.

 ## Supported Versions